apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Syria latest: International community seeks stability after Assad overthrow**
+**Juan Soto reportedly breaks Shohei Ohtani's record with monster $765M deal with Mets**

-You can read more about it [here](https://www.bbc.com/news/live/cj90138ejrdt).
+You can read more about it [here](https://sports.yahoo.com/juan-soto-reportedly-breaks-shohei-ohtanis-record-with-monster-765m-deal-with-mets-031400769.html).

 ## Requirements
 - Python 3.8